-The harbour dates from the 13th century and still has much of its medieval form.
+The harbour dates from the 13th century and still retains the original medieval form.

-This is apparently a tradition going back many years and it's one of the things that gives St Andrews its character.
+This is a delightful tradition going back many years and is one of the many things that gives St Andrews a unique character.

 Looking along the pier from the path leading up the hill to the abbey and castle, right next to the harbour.